maixnor/wu-quartz/content/Cash Flow.md

 The continuous movement of cash into and out of a business during a business year.

-- Cash is the most liquid asset of a business (notes, bank deposits)
+> Cash is the most liquid asset of a business (money bills, bank deposits)

+- all the Cash Flows summed up are the change in position of "Cash" in the [[Balance Sheet]]

 different positions
 - operations (normal business activities, production, sales)